 Beyond open rates, Forbes estimates that 42% of recipients read, or scan, the advertising mailers they receive.
 This is double the number of people that open an advertising email.
-And response rates are equally impressive.
+And direct mail marketing campaign response rates are equally impressive.

-A recent survey by the Data and Marketing Association found that house lists pulled an impressive 9% response rate.
+A recent survey by the Data and Marketing Association found that house lists with direct mail leads pulled an impressive 9% average response rate.
 More astounding, the study found that prospect lists enjoy a 4.9% response rate, nearly double what you can expect from an average email marketing campaign.
 So why are direct mail response rates so high?

 Assuming a mailer isn’t immediately deposited in the trash (which indeed happens), it can sit on a table or desk for days or weeks, serving as a constant reminder of the brand’s message.
 By comparison, emails are pushed down the page by new arrivals and quickly forgotten, assuming they get opened at all.

 Email is temporary and cheap, whereas snail mail has a presence that feels more valuable.
 Consumers report that direct mail feels more personal as well.
 Small Business Trends found that 70% of survey respondents said that they prefer direct mailers to email because of the emotional connection they feel receiving something physical in the mail.
 This direct mail statistic demonstrates that there's a strong demand for personalized communications.

 When we look at the direct mail response rate, it turns out that there's good science behind these results.
 Several studies have looked at direct mail’s successes and found that it aligns with what we know about human psychology and behavior.

 What the Science Says About Direct Mail